robertdelanghe/lean-too-lean/README.md

 ## Why

-I have created several Vite apps recently.
-Setting the configs up is kinda the bottleneck for me to make the ideas simply come true within a very short time.

-So I made this starter template for myself to create apps more easily, along with some good practices that I have learned from making those apps.
-It's strongly opinionated, but feel free to tweak it or even maintain your own forks. [(see community maintained variation forks)](#variations)
+Why another fork?
+I wanted to wrap this project in a dev-container so anyone could jump into it right away. [(see community maintained variation forks)](#variations)